Aly-Tomato/Prims-and-Kruskals/README.md

 ### What data structures did you use and why?
 How are you representing your graph?
 The overall data structure I am using to represent the weighted graph is a nested dictionary.
 To represent the minimum spanning tree I used a nested dictionary of tuples.
+In Prims I represented the visited vertices in a list and in Kruskals I represented parent nodes and ranks in a dictionary.
+I explain these choices in later paragraphs.
 See below:

 ```
 Weighted Graph (input) = {vertex 1: {vertex 2: weight}}
 Min Span Tree (output) = {vertex 1: { vertex 2: (weight, cumulative weight)}}

+# Prims
+Visited Vertices = []

+# Kruskals
+Parent = {vertex 1: vertex 2, vertex 3: vertex 4}
 ```
-Another data structure used in aid of implementation were a visited list ```Vr = []```

 ### Did you run into any difficulties with the implementation?
-I ran into difficulties implementing Kruskals mostly due to poor design from the beginning.
-Originally I was just planning on implementing Prims so I decided to have a global module that will hold the different data structures instead of creating individual objects for the graphs.
-This proved difficult as many (if not all) of the algorithms I studied on Kruskal's requires an Object Oriented approach which is not what I've done with Prims.
-Because of these difficulties I've decided to shift my focus on implementing Kruskal's to developing a good test program.
+I ran into difficulties implementing Kruskals mostly due to poor design choices from the beginning.
+Originally I was intending on only implementing Prims algorithm so I decided to have a global module that would hold the different data structures instead of thinking of the graph as an object itself.
+This proved difficult as many of the algorithms I studied on Kruskal's required an Object Oriented approach which is not what I started with Prims.
+To be honest, I'm rather embarassed that I didn't take an object oriented approach with Prims and if given the opportunity to do it again I would.
+So how did I work around this in Kruskals?
+Instead of each vertice having parent nodes and a rank I created PARENT and RANK dictionaries in my glb "global" module.

 ### Example outputs from your testing as well as the results from the graph in city-pairs.txt file.
-To run the test program execute the following commands:
+To run the test suite execute the following commands:
 ```
 $ cd Prims-and-Kruskals
 $ python3 test.py